Neodivert/como/README.md

 6. Optionally add "-j (n)" to "make additional arguments" in both project's properties. (n) is the desired number of concurrent threads that will be used for building.

 7. Build both projects in "release" mode and enjoy!

+## Multimedia

+### Documentation

+[Check COMO's wiki](https://github.com/moisesjbc/como/wiki) for learning what you can do with COMO and how to do it.

+### Videos

+On this [Youtube playlist](http://www.youtube.com/playlist?list=PLfi4ueBWh9m5T1Gp72CyoKc2hi_RGa_NG) you can see all the videos I have uploaded about the cooperative modeller COMO.